Chiropractic Spinal Decompression Therapy for Herniated Bulging Discs

 Lower back pain due to bulging and herniated discs is one of the most popular complaints medical professionals hear.
 The first course of treatment is medication and physical therapy.
 Unfortunately, these methods don’t always work.
 Prior to assuming there is irreversible stenosis and scheduling surgery, it is best to exhaust all the non surgical options.
 All back surgery comes with major risks and do not always go as planned.
 Procedures such as foraminotomy, laminectomy should be deferred to other less invasive options have been explored.
 For example, there’s something called spinal decompression therapy that has seen effective results.
 Decompression techniques can be done as an alternative to surgery in the cervical, thoracic and lumbar portions of the spine.

-Dr. Le of ACN Wellness in Vienna and Leesburg Virginia is a chiropractor who practices functional medicine.
+Dr. Le of ACN Wellness in Vienna Virginia is a chiropractor who practices functional medicine.
 He focuses his work on treatments that not only target the pain a patient is experiencing, but also the root cause of the problem.
 Many times spinal weaknesses can be linked to deficiencies in minerals, proteins and vitamins essential for bone and joint health.
 Dr. Le will explore the treatments to relieve your painful condition, but also what is necessary to address the reason why the breakdown occurred to begin with.

 Surgery is only an option as a last resort.
 At ACN Wellness, we believe medical conditions can be treated with lifestyle changes and corrective non-surgical therapies.
 Due to the riskiness of surgery, it is simply not the best route to take when there are non-surgical options that can be just as effective.